-- Class N is a raw or calcinated pozzolan that is not allowed by FP specifications; - Class C or high calcium fly ash is derived from sub-bituminous coals.
-It possesses a free lime (CaO) content in excess of 20 percent and as such has some cementitious (i.e. strength gaining) properties in and of itself; - Class F or low calcium ash is derived from bituminous and anthracite coals.
+- Class N is a raw or calcinated pozzolan that is not allowed by FP specifications. - Class C or high calcium fly ash is derived from sub-bituminous coals.
+It possesses a free lime (CaO) content in excess of 20 percent and as such has some cementitious (i.e. strength gaining) properties in and of itself. - Class F or low calcium ash is derived from bituminous and anthracite coals.
 It possesses less than 10 percent free lime (CaO) and as such has very little cementitious properties in and of itself.
 Class F fly ash must be mixed with portland cement to serve as a cementing material.

 Concrete made with class F fly ash and portland cement will typically gain compressive strength at a slower rate than concrete made with an equivalent weight of portland cement up to 28 days age.
 However, at later ages, the strength of concrete made with the class F fly ash will be greater.
 Concrete made with class C fly ash wherein the portland cement is replaced at a proportion of one part fly ash to one part cement typically exhibits a 28 day strength equal to or greater than concrete containing an equivalent weight of portland cement without fly ash.
 However, concrete made with class C fly ash will likely not show the later age strength gain typical of concrete made with class F fly ash, although strength gain will continue to occur over that of portland cement alone.
-To compensate for the reduced early age strength trend when using class F fly ash, the FP allows an equivalent weight of portland cement.